Family Law – Best Family Law Attorneys in Denton County

 There are several methods you can utilize to seek enforcement of a court’s prior order.
 For example, you can seek to enforce the order by contempt, clarification, or by reducing a financial support order to a specific money judgment amount.
 The method that should be used in a given case is generally driven by the language used in the order and how that language relates to what you want to accomplish/enforce.

-If you have questions about an order entered in your case or need to get an existing order enforced, contact us today to schedule your free initial consultation.
+If you have questions about an order entered in your case or need to get an existing order enforced, contact Christman Kelley & Clarke today to schedule your initial consultation and let us fight for you..

 Pre-Marital and Post-Marital Agreements